bug400/capasm/README.md

 The *capconv* utility can convert binary global symbol data files or tokenized Series 80 assembler source files to text files.
-See *capconv -h* for details how to invoke this tool.
-Note: Since the *capasm* software suite does not support the Series 80 character set, the result files must be revised if any characters exist in the file which are not in the code range (0x20-0x7A, 0x7C).
+See *capconv -h* for details on how to invoke this tool.
+Note: Since the *capasm* software suite does not support the Series 80 character set, the result files must be revised if any characters exist in the file that are not in the code range (0x20-0x7A, 0x7C).

 Known Issues